matracey/docker-cod4/README.md

 # COD4 Docker dedicated server

+This is WIP but it works on your local network.
+LAN

 Runs a Call of duty 4 Modern Warfare dedicated server in a Docker container.

 - Based on: